-Time flies and so it does in table tennis.
-It seems that 1997 was not so long ago, but many things have changed since.
-Can you remember which rubbers were you using by then?
+Time flies, and that’s true in table tennis, too.
+It seems like 1997 was not so long ago, but many things have changed since then.
+Can you remember which rubbers you were using then?
 Maybe Butterfly Bryce?
-Tibhar Rapid?
+Or Tibhar Rapid?

-The next picture with Vladimir Samsonov and Jan Ove Waldner at the 1997 World Championships Final might help bringing those old memories back:
+The next picture with Vladimir Samsonov and Jan Ove Waldner at the 1997 World Championship final might help bring those old memories back:

-A smaller ball made of a different material that would never break, hidden serve, speed glue smell and VHS trading with your colleges were the essence of table tennis those days.
-The development in the last years has changed many aspects of the sport, specially the material the players use.
+A smaller ball made of a material that would never break, hidden serve, speed glue smell and VHS trading with your friends were the essence of table tennis in those days.
+Development in recent years has changed many aspects of the sport, especially the material the players use.

 The ITTF has a very detailed and technical regulation regarding the material than can be used while practicing table tennis.
-Specifically, the racket coverings (or most commonly called rubbers), must comply with a specific normative that ensures that no player gets too much advantage from using a certain brand or model.
+Specifically, the racket coverings (most commonly called rubbers), must comply with specific norms that ensure no player has an advantage from using a certain brand or model.

 Quoting the latest official technical leaflet: